The most common cause is severe or repeated respiratory infections, often in people who have an underlying problem with their lungs or immune system.

-People often are given antibiotics and use other measures to suppress and clear the build-up of mucus.
+People often are given inhaled drugs, antibiotics, and other measures to suppress and clear the buildup of mucus.

 Whether airway injury is direct or indirect, areas of the bronchial wall are damaged and become chronically inflamed.
-The inflamed bronchial wall becomes less elastic, resulting in the affected airways becoming widened (dilated) and developing small outpouchings or sacs that resemble tiny balloons.
+The inflamed bronchial wall becomes less elastic, resulting in the affected airways becoming widened (dilated) and developing small outpouchings, or sacs, that resemble tiny balloons.
 Inflammation also increases secretions (mucus).
 Because cells with cilia are damaged or destroyed, these secretions accumulate in the widened airways and serve as a breeding ground for bacteria.
-The bacteria further damage the bronchial wall, leading to a vicious circle of infection and airway damage.
+The bacteria further damage the bronchial wall, leading to a vicious cycle of infection and airway damage.

 Bronchiectasis may affect many areas of the lung (diffuse bronchiectasis), or it may appear in only one or two areas (focal bronchiectasis).
 Typically, bronchiectasis causes widening of medium-sized airways, but often smaller airways become scarred and destroyed.

-Very severe cases of bronchiectasis, which occur more commonly in underdeveloped countries and in people who have advanced cystic fibrosis, may impair breathing enough to cause abnormally low levels of oxygen and high levels of carbon dioxide in the blood, a condition called chronic respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
+Very severe (advanced) cases of bronchiectasis, which occur more commonly in low and middle income countries and in people who have advanced cystic fibrosis Cystic Fibrosis , may impair breathing enough to cause abnormally low levels of oxygen and/or high levels of carbon dioxide in the blood, a condition called chronic respiratory failure Respiratory Failure Respiratory failure is a condition in which the level of oxygen in the blood becomes dangerously low or the level of carbon dioxide in the blood becomes dangerously high.
 Conditions that block... read more .

-Other hereditary disorders, such as primary ciliary dyskinesia, in which the ability to clear the airway of organisms that cause infection is impaired
+Other hereditary disorders, such as primary ciliary dyskinesia, in which the ability to clear the airways is impaired

-Mechanical factors, such as airway obstruction caused by an inhaled object, chronically enlarged lymph nodes, changes after lung surgery, or a lung tumor
+Mechanical factors, such as airway blockage caused by an inhaled object, chronically enlarged lymph nodes, changes after lung surgery, or a lung tumor

 Inhaling toxic substances that injure the airways, such as noxious fumes, gases, smoke (including tobacco smoke), and injurious dust (for example, silica and coal dust)